Pity Martínez: Atlanta United

 On 24 January 2019, Martínez's transfer to Major League Soccer side Atlanta United was confirmed.
 On 12 May 2019, Martínez scored his first goal for Atlanta United during a 1–0 victory against Orlando City.
 He scored the game winner in the U.S. Open Cup final victory over Minnesota United on 27 August.

 Al-Nassr

 On 7 September 2020, Martínez joined Saudi Professional League side Al-Nassr for a reported transfer fee of $18 million.

+Return to River Plate

+On August 24, 2023, River Plate announced that it had re-signed Martinez.

 International career

 On 8 September 2018, Martínez made his Argentina national team debut in a 3–0 victory over Guatemala.
 He started the match, scored from the penalty spot after a handball by Elías Vásquez midway through the first half, and was replaced by Franco Vázquez in the 56th minute.